harshnisar/ml-india/_posts/2016-04-22-ml-india-interview-prof-mausam.md

 **Mausam:** In crowdsourcing, [Dr.Y.Narhari](http://lcm.csa.iisc.ernet.in/hari/){:target="_blank"} is working on it from game theory standpoint.
 I am not aware of any other group.
 In information extraction, [Dr. Sunita](https://www.cse.iitb.ac.in/~sunita/){:target="_blank"}, [Dr. Ganesh](https://www.cse.iitb.ac.in/~ganesh/){:target="_blank"} and [Dr. Soumen](https://www.cse.iitb.ac.in/~soumen/){:target="_blank"} are also trying to work on similar questions.
 But their work is more from the databases angle where they are trying to learn information from tables and web.
-They have done some work in text as well, infact we have a paper coming up in AAAI this year where I have collaborated with Dr. Sunita and Dr. Ganesh.
+They have done some work in text as well, infact we have a paper coming up in [AAAI](http://www.aaai.org/home.html){:target="_blank"} this year where I have collaborated with Dr. Sunita and Dr. Ganesh.
 As I mentioned before, Dr. Partha is also working in this area.

 <a name="about_research_ML_India"></a>